skyeyeye/StudyNotion/README.md

 - *INSTRUCTOR MANAGEMENT:* Admin access to manage instructors, their account details, courses, and ratings.
 - *MISCELLANEOUS* Access to user and course management pages.

+## Conclusion

+In conclusion, this document outlines the architecture, features, and functionalities of the StudyNotion ed-tech platform.
+It highlights the use of MERN stack technologies and REST API design and outlines the deployment process using free hosting services, Vercel for the front-end, Render.com or Railway.app for the backend, and MongoDB Atlas for the database.
+Additionally, it lists potential future enhancements that could be implemented to improve the platform, along with their estimated timelines and priorities.

+Throughout the development of the project, various achievements will be made in terms of implementing the desired functionalities and creating a user-friendly interface.
+However, there will be challenges to be faced during the development process, such as integrating different technologies and debugging errors.

 ## OPEN SOURCE

 We welcome contributions to enhance StudyNotion.
 Please fork the repository, make your changes, and submit a pull request for review.